serverless/event-gateway/_docs/access_control.md

 * Rules are defined as a tuple of (Subject, Action, Object, Environment).
 * Subject is an identity or function ID.
 * Object may be an identity, function, endpoint, topic, or a group of them.
-* Environment may relate to a logical namespace, datacenter, geographical region or the event gateway's conception of time.
+* Environment may relate to a logical namespace, datacenter, geographical region, the event gateway's conception of time, etc...
 * Identities, Functions, Endpoints, and Topics may all be grouped, similar to "roles" in other systems.
 * Groups, Functions, Endpoints, and Topics have an owning identity or identity group.
 * The owner of a group, Function, Endpoint, or Topic may grant permissions to others on their owned resources.